Suske1956/Boodschappenlijst/Notes.md

 within the class.
 Notes regarding menu's:
 - I did not find an easy solution for "press any key", so I used "Press ENTER" instead.
+### Class MenuExec
+#### Attributes
+- none
+#### Methods
+- menu: shows menu and starts required functions
+- stop: dummy doing nothing to avoid error
 ### Class: MainMenu
 #### Attributes
-- database name: string
+- database name: string - note: creating objects from the subclasses requires the database name from the main menu. this is a guarantee for consistency.
+- menu_main: dictionary containing data to execute the menu
 #### Methods
-- main menu: starts other menus and passes database name to other classes.
-Also closes the application
+- init only: creates objects from MenuExec and subclasses, starts the menu
 ### Class: Database operations
 #### Attributes
 - none